QMaury/QAdventure3/README.md

 You are still free to go ahead and compile the game, play it yourself, and marvel at my fantastic over-use of `if` statements.

 If you do not like my code, I sympathize with you; I don't like my code either.
-So I implore you, send a pull request if you feel so inclined.
+So I implore you, send a pull request (is that what it's called?) if you feel so inclined.